troubling/hummingbird/ansible/README.md

 ### storage.yml

-This playbook will format and partition the devices in the `hummingbird` group.
-If devices already have a mounted filesystem, it will do its best to unmount and reset, but may require manual intervention if there are files open or something else keeping the filesystem busy.
+This playbook will ensure that the devices for each node in the `hummingbird` group are partitioned and formatted.
+If a device already have a mounted filesystem, it will make any changes.

-**WARNING:**  Only run this if you want to erase the drives, this will re-format devices even if they already have a filesystem!

 ### hummingbird.yml